African - American First Ladies of Distinction

 Vanessa Williams

 Vanessa Williams (b.
-1963), a singer, actor, producer and beauty queen, was the first to be crowned Miss America in 1983.
+1963), a singer, actor, and beauty queen, was the first to be crowned Miss America in 1983.
+She later won three Grammys, earned a star on the Hollywood Walk of Fame, and got Emmy and Tony nominations.

 Aretha Franklin

 Aretha Franklin (born March 25, 1942) is an American singer and musician.
-Franklin began her career singing gospel at her father, minister C. L. Franklin's church as a child.
-In 1960, at the age of 18, Franklin embarked on a secular career, recording forColumbia Records only achieving modest success.
+She began singing gospel at her father’s church as a child and became the first woman inducted into the Rock & Roll Hall of Fame in 1987.

 Mahalia Jackson